alum/pivotalburndown/README.md

 pivotalburndown
 ===============

-A small burndown chart that get data from the Pivotal Tracker API
+A small burndown chart that gets data from the Pivotal Tracker API.
+Uses busyflow.pivotal for getting stories.

 Installation
 ------------